+2017 2016

-2016 2015 Fund Balances Fund balance, beginning of year Excess of revenue over expenses \$ 964 203 \$ 796 168 Fund balance, end of year \$ 1,167 \$ 964 Operations Revenues Expenses \$ 1,832 1,629 \$ 1,845 1,677 Excess of revenue over expenses \$ 203 \$ 168
+Fund Balances Fund balance, beginning of year Excess of revenue over expenses \$ 1,009 199 \$ 964 45

+Fund balance, end of year \$ 1,208 \$ 1,009

+Operations Revenues Expenses \$ 1,776 1,577 \$ 1,832 1,787

+Excess of revenue over expenses \$ 199 \$ 45

-16. Contingent Liabilities
+15. Contingent Liabilities

-The Board is party to several claims seeking judgments totalling \$13,850,000, and are currently under consideration in the courts.
+The Board is party to several claims seeking judgments totalling \$7,000,000, and are currently under consideration in the courts.
 The Board believes that the majority of these claims would be eligible for coverage under the Board's insurance policy.
 Should the courts decide against the Board, uninsured damages could amount to \$4,000,000.
 The ultimate outcome of these claims is uncertain and as such, no amounts have been recorded as a liability in the consolidated financial statements.

-17. Commitments
+16. Commitments

-The Board has received Ministry of Education approval to undertake construction of a new Trenton Elementary School and work on Marmora Senior Public School.
-The approval of these capital projects amounts to \$16,628,629.
-At August 31, 2016, \$7,538,218 of this work has been performed and has been reported as construction in progress.
+The Board has received Ministry of Education approval to undertake construction on Trent River Public School and Marmora Senior Public School.
+The approval of these capital projects amounts to \$18,348,629.
+At August 31, 2017, \$15,295,887 of this work has been performed and has been reported as capital assets in buildings or construction in progress.
 The remaining costs will be incurred subsequent to year end.

-18. Partnership in Tri-Board Transportation Services Inc
+17. Partnership in Tri-Board Transportation Services Inc

 On September 12, 2006, the Tri-Board Student Transportation Services Inc. was incorporated.
-On November 1, 2006, the Board entered into an agreement with the Tri-Board Student Transportation Services Inc. in order to provide common administration of student transportation in the region.
+On November 1, 2006, the Board entered into an agreement with the Tri-Board Student Transportation Services Inc. in order to provide common administration of student transportation in the Region.
 This agreement was executed in an effort to increase delivery efficiency and cost effectiveness of student transportation for each of the Boards.
 Under the agreement created at the time the Tri-Board Student Transportation Services Inc. was established, decisions related to the financial and operating activities of the Tri-Board Student Transportation Services Inc are shared.
 No partner is in a position to exercise unilateral control.